taeruh/pauli_tracker/python_lib/README.md

 ## Caution

-Trying to build a Rust-Python package depending on this crate will probably not work because of [#1444].
+Trying to build a Rust-Python package depending on this the underlying Rust create here will probably not work because of [#1444].

 The API of the underling Rust crate is not stable (but the Python package follows SemVer).